Commands Reference¶

 Overview¶

-Agent Flow provides three primary commands for multi-agent workflows:
+Agent Flow provides five primary commands for multi-agent workflows:

 | Command | Purpose | Primary Use Case |